 Frequently Asked Questions

-- Appoint an executor;
+- Nominate an executor

-- Appoint a guardian for your minor children
+- Appoint guardians for minor children

-The short answer is yes.
+The short answer is likely yes.

-- Last Will and Testament;
+- Last Will and Testament

 - Financial Power of Attorney